DuaneSEvans/DuaneSEvans/README.md

 ## What I'm Doing

-- Building software for the synchronous learning platform at [synthesis teams](https://www.synthesis.com/teams)
+- Building software for the synchronous learning platform at [Breakout Learning](https://www.breakoutlearning.com/)
 - Building agentic AI tools for the asynchronous learning platform at [synthesis tutor](https://www.synthesis.com/tutor)
 - Deepening my craft of typescript, golang, databases and distributed systems